noppa/text-security/README.md

 The optimized non-compatibility woff2 font does not currently work correctly in Safari.
 See [issue #10](https://github.com/noppa/text-security/issues/10).
 Safari does however support `-webkit-text-security: disc;`, but only for the `disc` shape and not the others.
-The setup described above should therefore work fine if all you need is the disc shape (which is what normal password fields use), because Safari will conceal the field based on `-webkit-text-security` property and doesn't even need to load the font.
+The setup described in [CSS example](#css-example) should therefore work fine if all you need is the disc shape (which is what normal password fields use), because Safari will conceal the field based on `-webkit-text-security` property and doesn't even need to load the font.
 If you want to use some other shape, leave out the `-webkit-text-security: disc;`